EURO tables, latest standings - Updated EURO 2020 group stage tables

 Eleven stadiums across 11 difference European countries will host games, with Wembley Stadium also hosting the semifinals and finals, plus games played in Glasgow, Seville, Budapest, Munich, Copenhagen, Baku, St. Petersburg, Amsterdam, Bucharest and Rome.

-How will teams qualify from the group stage for the last 16?
+How did teas qualify from the group stage for the last 16?

-The top two teams from the six groups go through automatically to the last 16, while the four third-place teams who have the best record will join them in the last 16.
+The top two teams from the six groups went through automatically to the last 16, while the four third-place teams with the best record joined them in the last 16.

 This expanded format is wild, and extremely exciting.